“Every human being is the author of his own health or disease.” – Buddha

 Once we’ve uncovered the underlying causes of depression and anxiety, we can identify the best treatment plan for the individual patient.
 It may involve medication, complementary therapies or a combination of both.

 A healthy lifestyle is also a major benefit when addressing any form of depression.
-For most patients, I recommend exercising, yoga, improving sleep, a clean, low carbohydrate diet, and supplementation to improve overall health and brain function, including reduced symptoms of depression and anxiety.
+For most patients at Evoke 5, I recommend exercising, yoga, improving sleep, a clean, low-carbohydrate diet, and supplementation to improve overall health and brain function, including reduced symptoms of depression and anxiety.